 1. Protect Yourself at the Outset

 From the very beginning of any relationship, be slow and methodical to give out information.
 A player seeks too much information too soon.
-If there is an quest for information that makes you feel uncomfortable, trust yourself - don't give it out.
+If there is a quest for information that makes you feel uncomfortable, trust yourself—don't give it out.
 If he or she seeks to spend the night too soon, question it and voice your concern.
 When sharing information, be sure you obtain equal information in turn.

 If something just isn't making good math, don't feel guilty for contemplating a background check if the relationship starts getting serious.
 It could be very revealing and you don't necessarily have to reveal that you did it.

 He lived 1500 miles away.
 It was hard to believe that I wasn't a girl at another port.
 So I tested some of the information he gave me with a background check.
 I was glad that I did.
 I discovered not one, but a pack of lies.
 It still broke my heart, but it saved me a lot in the long run.

 2. Learn Who His Friends and Family Are

 A player rarely introduces you to family or will reserve these introductions for as long as possible.
 Why?
 Because inconsistencies can be quickly discovered.
 A skilled player will even be evasive with friends and family, but ultimately, all it takes to prove a lie is two people comparing notes.

 If you haven’t met friends and family after a reasonable period, it’s time to ask questions about them.
 If your questions meet with objection, then your relationship is more likely to fall into the "fling" category barring justifiable reasons.